ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 ```

 Some key points:
 1. The component is initialised when the View is created and added to the RenderTree.
+Art this point it empty.
-2. You don't need multiple copies for different forms.
+2. There's no need for multiple copies for different forms.
 When "hidden" there's no form loaded.
-Call `Show<TForm>`, supplying the component type to display the Form as `TForm`.
+Calling `Show<TForm>`, supplying the component type to display the Form as `TForm`, shows the dialog and initialises an instance of `TForm`.
 3. The component hides itself.
-Either the "child" calls the `BootstrapModal` function `Close` or `BootstrapModal` itself calls  `Dismiss`.
-Both actions set the Task to completed, set `_ShowModal` to false, clear the content and call `Render`.
+Either the child form calls the `BootstrapModal` function `Close` or `BootstrapModal` itself calls  `Dismiss`.
+Both actions set the Task to completed, `_ShowModal` to false, clear the content and call `Render`.
 With `_ShowModal` false, nothing gets rendered.
 3. The component uses a `TaskCompletionSource` object to manage the async behaviour of the component and communicate task status back to the caller.

 ```c#